crazysoftwarecoder/crazysoftwarecoder.github.io/_posts/2024-05-20-welcome-to-jekyll.markdown

 Process finished with exit code 0
 {% endhighlight %}

+The first line within the generate initialises the state.
+The next block processes the state and is responsible for generating the next state and informing the Flux when to stop.
 This will print the entire alphabet in upper case.

 [project-reactor]: https://projectreactor.io